-The Zoo has two gibbons.
-Bennett was born in 1981 and is blond in color.
-Dorothy, born in 1971, is black in color.
-These two will often burst into spontaneous song, which is a territorial call.
-Interestingly, in the wild, each family has a unique song, which is how they keep in touch.
+The Zoo has one gibbon, Dorothy.
+She was born in 1971 and is black in color.
+She will often burst into spontaneous song, which is a territorial call.
+Interestingly, in their natural range, each family has a unique song, which is how they keep in touch.

-Thailand, Laos, Burma and the Malay Peninsula in deciduous monsoon and evergreen forests make up the White-handed gibbon’s habitat.
+Thailand, Laos, Burma, Sumatra and the Malay Peninsula in deciduous monsoon and evergreen forests make up the White-handed gibbon’s habitat.

 Gibbons’ diet consists of ripe fruit (especially figs), birds, birds’ eggs, leaves, insects and spiders.